jolace/reukemaLaravelAssessment/README.md

 ## Packages used

-laravel/breeze for Auth routes and views
+1. laravel/breeze for Auth routes and views

-Spatie  Laravel roles and permissions  https://spatie.be/docs/laravel-permission/v5/advanced-usage/seeding
+2. Spatie for Laravel roles and permissions  https://spatie.be/docs/laravel-permission/v5/advanced-usage/seeding

+3. jstable - a lightweight, dependency-free JavaScript plugin which makes a HTML table interactive https://jstable.github.io/

+4. Notyf is a minimalistic JavaScript library for toast notifications.  - https://github.com/caroso1222/notyf